appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/dist-store-reverse-proxy-conf.md

 #### Use-Case 6

-You may have installed the Appcircle server with an SSL certificate and configured the Enterprise App Store and Testing Distribution with custom domains and with SSL certificates.
+You may have installed the Appcircle server without any SSL certificate and configured the Enterprise App Store and Testing Distribution with a custom domain.

-This is another recommended use-case because all the traffic between users, reverse-proxy and the Appcircle server will be encrypted for security purposes.

 In this use-case;

-- The reverse proxy will connect the Enterprise App Store with a custom domain and with `HTTPS`.
+- The reverse proxy will connect the Enterprise App Store with a custom domain and with `HTTP`.
-- The reverse proxy will connect the Testing Distribution with a custom domain and with `HTTPS`.
+- The reverse proxy will connect the Testing Distribution with a custom domain and with `HTTP`.
 - The Testing Distribution and the Enterprise App Store users will connect the reverse proxy with `HTTPS`.

-To configure the Enterprise App Store SSL certificates, you can read the [Enterprise App Store Custom Domain SSL Configuration document](./ssl-configuration.md#custom-domain).

-@TODO
-To configure the Testing Distribution SSL certificates, you can read the [Testing Distribution Custom Domain SSL Configuration document](./ssl-configuration.md).

 The `global.yaml` file of your Appcircle server should be as follows for this use-case.
-See the `external.scheme`, `external.mainDomain`, `storeWeb.customDomain`, `nginx` and keys.
+See the `external.scheme`, `external.mainDomain`, `storeWeb.customDomain`, `testerWeb`, `nginx` and keys.

-- `external.scheme`: Indicates whether the Appcircle dashboard and the default domains for Testing Distribution and Enterprise App Store will work in http or https mode.
+- `external.scheme`: Indicates whether the Appcircle dashboard and the default domains for Testing Distribution and Enterprise App Store will work in `HTTP` or `HTTPS` mode.

 - `external.mainDomain`: Specifies the main domain for the Appcircle dashboard and the default domains for Testing Distribution and Enterprise App Store.

 - `storeWeb.customDomain`: Specifies the custom domain settings for the Enterprise App Store.

+- `testerWeb.external.url`: Specifies the URL in the emails sent to testers.
+We specify the custom domain with the `HTTPS`, because the reverse proxy will handle the `HTTPS` connections.

-- `testerWeb.customDomain`: Specifies the custom domain settings for the Testing Distribution.
+- `testerWeb.customDomain.domain`: Specifies the custom domain name that you want to use Testing Distribution from.

 - `nginx`: Specifies the SSL certificate settings for the Appcircle dashboard and default domain.